SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/user.md

 <img src="https://github.com/SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/blob/main/assets/file-analysis.png">

 > **HealthStatus:**
-This will be stamped with 'nonUrgent' if the respective software type of the device requires an update.
+This will be stamped with 'nonUrgent' if the respective software type requires an update.

 > [!NOTE]
 > If the HealthStatus shows as being 'offline' against a subset of device software types, they will be excluded from being updated.